oracle/python-cx_Oracle/doc/src/api_manual/module.rst

     :meth:`~SessionPool.acquire()` will create connection objects of that type, rather than the base type defined at the module level.

-    The threaded parameter is expected to be a boolean expression which indicates whether Oracle should wrap accesses to connections with a mutex.
-    Doing so in single threaded applications imposes a performance penalty of about 10-15% which is why the default is False.

     The getmode parameter indicates whether or not future :func:`SessionPool.acquire()` calls will wait for available connections.
 It can be one of the :ref:`Session Pool Get Modes <sesspoolmodes>` values.